imvbvidhu/QuickBeat_chatApp/README.md

 ## Nodejs
 ## Socket.io

-*WHat it does*?
+## *What it does*?

-# Multiple people connected to a single server can chat in their room (using room ID) , it shows who is online and who joined the room
+### Multiple people connected to a single server can chat in their room (using room ID) , it shows who is online and who joined the room
-# Due to use of socket.io , chatting becomes real fast
+### Due to use of socket.io , chatting becomes real fast